Read This First

 Prompt 2: It would seem, given the dubious track record of ideas deemed “self-evident”, the lack of rigor in its definition, and its use as a conversation stopper, that we would be better off avoiding the term and instead stick to the epistemically rigorous practice of requiring evidence and argumentation for all of our claims.
 Would you agree?

-The section turns on Philosophical Consideration of Self-Evident Truths.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Philosophical Consideration of Self-Evident Truths in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

 This middle step takes the pressure from self-evident and turns it toward self-evident.
-That is what keeps the page cumulative rather than episodic.
+That is what keeps the page cumulative instead of episodic.

 This section should give the reader a usable epistemic lever: what would support the central claim, what would count against it, and what would make suspension of judgment more rational than either assent or denial.
 The point is not to make The Abuse of “Self-Evident” tidy; it is to help the reader notice the difference between having a belief, having a reason, and having enough reason.